 Every woman is different.
-So are her experiences of pregnancy.
+So are their experiences of pregnancy.
 Not every woman has the same symptoms or even the same symptoms from one pregnancy to the next.

-Also, because the early symptoms of pregnancy are often like what happens right before and during menstruation, those symptoms aren't always recognized.
+Also, because the early symptoms of pregnancy often mimic the symptoms you might experience right before and during menstruation, you may not realize you're pregnant.

 What follows is a description of some of the most common early symptoms of pregnancy.
 You should know that these symptoms may be caused by other things besides being pregnant.
 So the fact that you notice some of these symptoms does not necessarily mean you are pregnant.
 The only way to tell for sure is with a pregnancy test.